Skip to content

 • Token costs scale linearly.
 Each teammate is a full Claude Code instance with its own context window, so a 5-person team burns roughly 5x the tokens of a single session.
 For sequential tasks or routine edits, one session is cheaper and faster.

-• No session resumption for in-process teammates. /resume and /rewind do not restore them.
-After a resume the lead may try to message teammates that no longer exist.
+• In-process teammates cannot resume. /resume and /rewind do not restore them.
+After a resume, the lead may try to message teammates that no longer exist.

-• One team per session, no nested teams, fixed leadership.
+• You get one team per session, no nested teams, and fixed leadership.
 The lead cannot be transferred, teammates cannot spawn their own teams, and cleanup must happen before a new team can start.
-File-locked task claiming prevents races but also rules out dynamic reshaping.
+Claude Code's file-locked task claiming prevents races, but it also rules out reshaping the team on the fly.

-• Split-pane mode is terminal-restricted.
-It requires tmux or iTerm2 with the it2 CLI and is unsupported in VS Code's integrated terminal, Windows Terminal, and Ghostty.
+• Split-pane mode works in few terminals.
+It needs tmux or iTerm2 with the it2 CLI, and it does not work in VS Code's integrated terminal, Windows Terminal, or Ghostty.

 For sequential work, same-file edits, or anything with heavy dependencies, a single session or a sub-agent fan-out is more effective.